HermanMartinus/justsketchme-frontend/docs.md

 ### Hide joints

 <span class="app-tool"><svg><use xlink:href="/images/feather-sprite.svg#eye" /></svg></span>
 This will toggle disable/enable and hide/show all the joints on the model so that your scene is cleaner when working on other models.
 It prevents accidental manipulation of models you're happy with.

+### Hide model

+<span class="app-tool"><svg><use xlink:href="/images/eye.svg#eye" /></svg></span>
+This will toggle the visibility of a model so you can hide objects while not working on them to keep your workspace cleaner.
+This prevents clutter and accidental manipulation.

 ### Delete